-Cyberpunk 2077 was , but with The Witcher 3, its expansions, and Gwent at the top of the order since then, we’ve only heard scraps about CD Projekt RED’s next open world RPG.
+Cyberpunk 2077 was announced all the way back in 2012, but with The Witcher 3, its expansions, and Gwent at the top of the order during most of the time between now and then, we’ve only heard scraps about CD Projekt RED’s next open world RPG.
 All combined, though, the past five years of interview snippets and trailers paint Cyberpunk 2077 as a behemoth of a game, even bigger that The Witcher 3 and with possible multiplayer features on top of hundreds of hours of single-player roleplaying.

 What is Cyberpunk 2077’s release date?

-CD Projekt has mostly stuck with the “when it’s done” line, but we to release Cyberpunk 2077 between 2017 and 2021, along with another, still unannounced RPG.
+CD Projekt has mostly stuck with the “when it’s done” line, but we know that it plans to release Cyberpunk 2077 between 2017 and 2021, along with another, still unannounced RPG.
 We’ve been hearing about Cyberpunk since 2012, so the expectation is that it’ll be the first of the two to release.
 Our guess, then, is that Cyberpunk 2077 will release in late 2018 or early 2019.

 This is backed up by comments from a March 2017 financial results conference during which CD Projekt developers said that progress on Cyberpunk is "quite advanced" but that this year "belongs to Gwent."
 Next year, then, could belong to something else—though of course this is speculation, and it could be even further out.